horizoncd/horizoncd.github.io/docs/tutorials/how-to-install/cloud-provider-installation.md

         name: gitops-creds # fixed, the name of the credential
 ```

-`config` is for Horizon-core, it creates the gitops repository by this field. `argo-cd` is for ArgoCD, it watch the gitops repository changes by this field.
+`config` is used to operate gitops repository by Horizon. `argo-cd` gets the gitops repository changing by watching through credential templates.